jesperfj/force-rest-api/README.md

 # Release History

+## 0.0.20

+* [thysmichels](https://github.com/thysmichels) noticed that Spring 14 broke this library because src/main/java/com/force/api/http/Identity.java was set to strictly map to the underlying JSON resource.
+This class now uses `ignoreUnknown=true` so it should be more robust to changes.

 ## 0.0.19

 * [ryanbrainard](https://github.com/ryanbrainard) added QueryMore and various other enhancements to make it work better with [RichSObjects](https://github.com/ryanbrainard/richsobjects)